Studies suggest CBD can be a safe, effective treatment option for pets

-Although more research is needed about the effects on animals, some studies do clearly indicate that CBD can relieve animal pain.
-For example, studies from Colorado State University and Cornell University have documented the pharmacokinetics of CBD in dogs.
+Although more research is needed about its effects on animals, many studies indicate that CBD can relieve animal pain.
+For example, studies from Cornell University and Colorado State University have documented the pharmacokinetics of CBD in dogs.
 The CSU study shows that “orally administered CBD was absorbed better than CBD applied transdermally, although transdermal application does show significant absorption.”
-The researchers also experimented with dosage, finding that even a relatively high dose of oral CBD (20 milligrams per kilogram per day) is well tolerated.
+The researchers also experimented with dosage, finding that even a relatively high dose of oral CBD of 20 milligrams per kilogram per day is well tolerated.

 Regulators of veterinary medicine have been cautious about accepting CBD as a treatment option.
-The American Veterinary Medical Association has stated that the research on the treatment of animals with CBD is still limited and evolving.
-Nevertheless, a new California law allows vets to discuss cannabis products with their patients as long as they are not administering, advertising, or selling these products themselves.
-Many other states don’t even have a policy about discussing CBD or prescribing CBD to pets.
+The American Veterinary Medical Association has stated that the research on the treatment of animals with CBD is still limited and that the laws governing CBD products are evolving.
+A new California law allows vets to discuss cannabis products with their patients as long as they are not administering, advertising, or selling these products themselves.
+Many other states lack policies about whether vets may discuss pet CBD or prescribe CBD for pets.

 In any case, pet owners are interested.
-One recent survey of veterinarians shows that clients ask quite often about the possibility of using CBD to help their furry friends.
-The survey also found:
+According to one recent survey of veterinarians, clients ask quite often about the possibility of using CBD to help their pets.
+The survey also found that:

-- More than 87% found CBD products to be somewhat or very helpful for reducing the anxiety of canines.
+- More than 87% found CBD products to be somewhat or very helpful in reducing the anxiety of dogs.

 - Respondents reported that they and their clients most often discussed CBD as a treatment for managing pain, anxiety, and seizures.

 All this makes sense.
-If CBD works for humans, why not for our pets?
-Although scientists have so far only scratched the surface of its potential to treat pain and other symptoms in animals, CBD holds great promise.
+If CBD works for humans, why not for pets?
+Although scientists have only scratched the surface of its potential to treat pain and other symptoms in animals, CBD clearly holds great promise.